Assessment of Learning

 The assessment plan includes 3 key assessment measures in use: Implicit Curriculum, Senior Integration Paper (SIP) and the Field Evaluation III.
 Students write the Senior Integration Paper (SIP) in the spring semester of senior year.
 The Field Evaluation III consists of the final field placement evaluation of the student’s performance during internship that is completed in the spring semester of senior year.
 The Implicit Curriculum is administered to students in the final semester prior to graduation.

-Data collected under the current assessment plan is presented below.
 Each year, the faculty spends considerable time discussing data results and completing an analysis of the findings at the May and August Faculty Retreat Days.
 Faculty discussion also occurs during the year at regularly scheduled faculty meetings.
 Meetings provide opportunity for feedback loop discussions that address areas where student learning appears to be below the benchmark level for that measure.
 Data trends are addressed through enhancing learning opportunities for students, strengthening psychometric properties of the measures and training faculty and field supervisors in the most accurate implementation of administering the measures.
 Feedback loop discussions in the department have resulted in greater awareness of growth opportunities in the assessment plan that will strengthen assessment of student competency.